 Paintbrush Canyon: On this 18-mile backcountry loop, hikers will cross a marshy area west of String Lake (be on the lookout for moose!), then head north across sage-covered foothills before climbing over 4,000 feet through the forest.

 Static Peak Divide: Beginning from the Death Canyon Trailhead, the hike to Static Peak Divide is well worth the trek.
 At an elevation of 10,790 feet, this the highest mountain pass along any trail in Grand Teton National Park.
 Static Peak got its name because of how often it’s struck by lightning, so plan to turn around before noon in order to avoid the thunderstorms that frequent the mountains in the summertime.

 After a day of adventure and exploration out in the wilds of Grand Teton National Park, come back to the Bentwood Inn where you can kick your feet up and enjoy an evening appetizer hour, served fireside or on the deck each night.
-Or, simply relax with a glass of wine in one of our stunning rooms or suites!
+Or, simply relax in the luxury of one of our stunning rooms or suites!
 Then, choose to spend the evening at the Inn with a chef-prepared Bentwood Bistro dinner that will refuel and recharge your body and mind.
 We can’t wait to hear all about your hike!